akramrabiie/buypo/README.md

 - General messages const/enum
 - Type checking: I mean use models/view models for recieved/sent data from api and all the data we are using in ui
 - Typography
+- Remove all the hardcodes! (like 'api/categorie/' for category field in product cud)
+- Pagination
+- Virtual scrolling for the lists to enhance the performance